smeghen/clubplanner/README.md

 # Acknowledgments

-* My Mentor, , for his feedback and support throughout the project.
+* My Mentor, Precious Ijege , for his feedback and support throughout the project.

 * The Slack community for their support, encouragement and assistance in finding answers to my project problems.